xabbu42/Master/arbeit.md

 actually the most practical for our purpose.
 The reason for this is that it exactly mirrors the rules of G3s.
 Other than $LPG_0$ from
-@yu2010 and the original Gentzen style systems from @artemov2001 [p.14], it does not actually deconstruct proof terms but falls back on the Hilbert style definition of $LP$ to introduce proof terms already fully constructed.
+@yu2010 and the original Gentzen style systems from @artemov2001 [p.14], it does not actually deconstruct justification terms but falls back on the Hilbert style definition of $LP$ to introduce terms already fully constructed.
 We will call this system G3lift to differentiate it from the later used system G3lp.